hashgraph/hedera-services/docs/hip-16.md

 ## Abstract

-When a Hedera entity is created, the payer account is charged enough hbars (as a rental fee) for the entity to stay active in the ledger state until consensus time passes its _expiration time_.
-Users can extend the expiration time of an entity by paying an extension fee via an update transaction.
-This HIP defines and discusses another mechanism to be implemented by Hedera Services to automatically renew expired entities using funds of linked _autorenew accounts_ or _admin accounts_; and automatically remove expired entities that lack a funded autorenew account (or are deleted).
+When a Hedera entity (a token, topic, account, file, or smart contract) is created, the payer account is charged enough hbars (as a rental fee) for the entity to stay active in the ledger state until consensus time passes its _expiration time_.
+Users can extend the expiration time of an entity by paying an extension fee via an entity update transaction.
+This HIP defines and discusses another mechanism to be implemented by
+Hedera Services to automatically renew expired entities using funds of linked _autorenew accounts_ or _admin accounts_; and automatically remove expired entities that lack a funded autorenew account (or are deleted).